 AMY GOODMAN: What will be the role of unions?
 Supermajority Education Fund’s leadership committee includes Mary Kay Henry—

 CECILE RICHARDS: Yes.

 AMY GOODMAN: —the international president of SEIU.
 How will you reach into unions?

-CECILE RICHARDS: Of course, I came out of the labor movement, so I have enormous respect for the work that not only the labor movement is doing particularly, and the teachers’ movement.
+CECILE RICHARDS: Well, and, of course, I came out of the labor movement, so I have enormous respect for the work that not only the labor movement is doing particularly, and the teachers’ movement.
 As we know, there have been wildcat strikes by teachers, overwhelmingly who are women, across the country.
+And so—

 AMY GOODMAN: Oregon teachers are striking today.

-CECILE RICHARDS: It shouldn’t be on the public school teachers of this country to save the public education system, but this is where we see, over and over again, women basically taking action where government is failing them.
-So absolutely the teachers, the labor unions.
-They also, the majority of these organizations are women, and they want to work across issue lines as well.
-And I am really grateful to Mary Kay for being an important leader in not only the labor movement but in understanding that we can build the power of women across this country.
+CECILE RICHARDS: I mean, it’s like, it shouldn’t be on the public school teachers of this country to save the public education system, but this is where we see, over and over again, women basically taking action where government is failing them.
+And so, absolutely, the teachers, the labor unions, they also—majority of these organizations are women, and they want to work across issue lines, as well.
+And I’m really grateful to Mary Kay for being an important leader in not only the labor movement but in understanding that we can build the power of women across this country.

-Because you opened the topic of Georgia—which I hope we will talk about in a minute, because of this outrageous bill that has been now signed by the governor—I spent time in Georgia with Stacey.
-Obviously, if every person in that state had been allowed to vote and if their vote had been counted, Stacey Abrams would be governor today and would be serving as well is having Lucy McBath in Congress.
+And because you opened the topic of Georgia—which I hope we’ll talk about in a minute, because of this outrageous bill that has been now signed by the governor—I spent time in Georgia with Stacey.
+Obviously, if every person in that state had been allowed to vote and if their vote had been counted, Stacey Abrams would be governor today and would be serving, as well as having Lucy McBath in Congress.